List of Foo Fighters concert tours

 Foo Fighters performing at Hyde Park, London, in 2006.

 Foo Fighters is an American alternative rock band, founded in 1994 by musician Dave Grohl.
-After recording by himself what would become the album Foo Fighters, Grohl decided to recruit a full band with him as singer and guitarist.
-The original line-up included bassist Nate Mendel, drummer William Goldsmith, and Pat Smear.
+After recording the debut album by himself, Grohl recruited a band to tour with him and promote the album.
+The original line-up consisted of Nate Mendel, as bassist, and William Goldsmith, as the drummer, of the band Sunny Day Real Estate.
+Pat Smear, who had toured with Nirvana (band) alongside Grohl, joined the band as a second guitarist.